MSc, PgCert, PgDip

-The part-time MSc programme can be completed in two years, but students may take up to five years if they wish.
+The part-time MSc programme can be completed in two years (up to three years is permitted), but students may take up to five years if taking a modular route.
 The structure of the course therefore allows flexible learning in accordance with individual student interests and needs.

 Visit the School website to view module block sessional dates, and details of all modules.